What I Don’t Believe: Heresy and Apostasy

 (n) Sacred Names – believes only the hebrew names and pronunciations for Yaweh and Yashua are valid and anything else is the name of a false pagan god.
 The problem is, nobody can agree on the right spelling and/or pronunciations.

-It is not knowing the right symbols, spelling, syllables, and sounds to produce with your vocal chords, it is knowing the character and personality (the heart) that is important.
+It is not knowing the right symbols, spelling, syllables, and sounds to produce with your vocal chords, it is knowing the character and personality (the heart) that is important (and we know God’s nature based on what God has revealed to us by His words).

 Over emphasis on syllables, pronunciation, and producing right “vibrations” is called “enchantments” in the Bible and has more in common with kabbalah, mystery religions, and witchcraft where the belief is in the power of certain words…